 AVOID: soy milk, soy protein, soy oil, and other forms of processed soy such as soy protein isolates.
 Soy milk has a high level of plant-based estrogens (isoflavones) and usually has sugar added.
 Soy oil is highly refined and oxidized, making it inflammatory.
 Processed soy overall contains concentrated amounts of isoflavones.

 BOTTOM LINE: soy doesn’t work for everyone.
 Processed soy foods can be very detrimental.
 Whole, unfermented soy is very difficult to digest.
-Because the food industry spins soy as a health food, many people make soy products the base of their diets (soy protein, soy milk, soy snacks, tofu, etc), and in such doses it can absolutely cause problems.
+Because the food industry spins soy as a health food (these days are coming to an end it seems), many people make soy products the base of their diets (soy protein, soy milk, soy snacks, tofu, etc), and in such doses it can absolutely cause problems.
 If soy is right for you, choose the fermented forms.

 Please share and +1!